Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 In addition, you’ll find various types of hotels and guesthouses in Seomyeon that suit different budgets.

-Top tip: If you love historical sites, consider taking a guided day trip to Gyeongju from Seomyeon.
+Our top tip: If you love historical sites, consider taking a guided day trip to Gyeongju from Seomyeon.
 We took this 1-day Gyeongju tour, and it was exceptional.
-You can learn more about Gyeongju (Korea’s ancient capital) here.

 Top Things to Do in Seomyeon